typicaljoe/taffydb/README.md

 our applications.
 This reduces development time, improves performance, simplifies maintenance, *and* increases quality.

+Please see the [official website](http://www.taffydb.com) for more complete documentation.

 ## What makes it sticky

  - Extremely fast